Lunda Sul Province

 Lunda Sul Province is not to be confused with Luanda Sul, a satellite city of Luanda, the capital of Angola.

 Lunda Sul ("South Lunda") is a province of Angola.
 It has an area of 77,637 km^{2} and a 2014 census population of 537,587.
 Saurimo is the provincial capital.

 Geography and climate

 The Lunda Sul province is located in the extreme east of Angola, the capital of Saurimo located 946 km by road east of the capital Luanda.
-It is bordered to the north by Lunda Norte Province, to the east by the Democratic Republic of the Congo, to the south by Moxico Province and southwest by Bié Province, and to the west by Malanje Province.
+It is bordered to the north by Lunda Norte Province, to the east by the Democratic Republic of the Congo, to the south by Moxico and Moxico Leste provinces, southwest by Bié Province, and to the west by Malanje Province.
 The main road from Luanda to Lubumbashi traverses the province from west to east.

 The province is dominated by dry savannah land; only in the Kasai River valley are there remnants of tropical rainforest.
 The Kasai forms the eastern and southern frontier of Lunda Sul and is the main river of the province.
 The Kwango River is also a major river of the province.
 The climate of the province is predominantly tropical.